 Various educational trips and visits have been offered for both languages including a visit to a French and a Spanish restaurant, a Quebec trip for French and a Costa Rica trip for Spanish.
-We will endeavour to organise more trips abroad as soon as circumstances allow.
+We will endeavour to organise more trips abroad to France and Costa Rica.